lexibank/tlopo/out/vol2/chapter9.md

 of mast of traditional canoe’)
 ```

-Other languages refer to what was apparently the same phase as ‘the young moon’, and here a reconstruction is perhaps possible: POc &ast;pulan paqoRu, where &ast;pulan is ‘moon’ (p.315) and &ast;paqoRu is ‘new, young’ (Ch.
+Other languages refer to what was apparently the same phase as ‘the young moon’, and here a reconstruction is perhaps possible: POc _&ast;pulan paqoRu_, where _&ast;pulan_ is ‘moon’ (p.315) and _&ast;paqoRu_ is ‘new, young’ (Ch.
 7, p.210).
 Note, however, that I have also treated terms in which lexical replacement has occurred as reflexes of this item.

 <table>
 <tr>